dervism/webpack_react_starter/README.md

 # Webpack React Starter
 An extremely lightweight starter project.
 The app contains only one page with the "Hello, world" text.

 I made my own starter project as I did'nt find any simple ones.
 Many of the existing projects out there either contains to much or they use Webpack in a too complex manner that makes learning difficult.
+Another issue I often encounter is the use of deprecated libraries - such as the many flavours of (*-react-transform)[https://github.com/gaearon/babel-plugin-react-transform] packages.

 **Demo:** http://dervism.github.io/webpack_react_starter/